ctorresmx/scriba/TROUBLESHOOTING.md

 # Find what's using port 8000
 lsof -i :8000

-# Use a different port
+# Kill the process or use a different port
-PORT=8001 deno task start
+PORT=8001 cargo run
 ```

 ### "Permission denied" reading posts